-A personal credit rating is created by looking at all the information that is available and relevant at the time of the application you are making.
-Some of this information is found on your credit report and other information could be gained by your answers to questions on the application form that you are filling in.
+A personal credit rating is created by looking at all the information that is available and relevant at the time of the application.
+Some of this information is found on your credit report.
+Other information could be gained by your answers to questions on the application form.

-The credit reference agencies will hold information about the payment history of your personal debts and will show public register information, such as the electoral roll and register of judgments and fines.
-An application form may be asking for questions about employment, previous employment, income and anything that the lender feels is necessary to assess the risk of lending or providing a service.
+The credit reference agencies will hold information about the payment history of your personal debts.
+This will show public register information, such as the electoral roll and register of judgments and fines.
+An application form may ask about employment, previous employment and income.
+It could also ask anything that the lender feels necessary to assess the risk of lending to you.

-It may be that the answer will depend on the circumstances around the company failure as it can be possible to have personal debts after the failure of a limited company if you have given personal guarantee or failed to act in accordance with director’s responsibility.
+The answer will depend on the circumstances around the company failure.
+It can be possible to have personal debts after the failure of a limited company.
+Especially if you have given personal guarantee or failed to act in accordance with the director’s responsibility.

-If your company is a limited company and you have not personally guaranteed any of its debt, then your personal credit rating should not be affected by the company going bankrupt.
+If you have not personally guaranteed any of its debt, then your personal credit rating should not be affected by the company’s bankruptcy.
 For more information on credit ratings, please see our article on what can affect your credit rating.

 Uncover options you didn't know existed.